weicheng113/CarND-Vehicle-Detection/writeup.md

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-The implementation for heatmap and thresholding is located in the file of `heat_map.py` and the code for integration of 5 recent positive detections is in the function `detect` from line 19 to 51 in the file `project.py`.
+The implementation for heatmap and thresholding is located through `line 8 to 48` in the file of `heat_map.py` and the code for integration of 5 recent positive detections is in the function `detect` from `line 19 to 51` in the file `project.py`.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: